 In earlier times, trade was an important aspect of these fairs.
 Horses were in great demand then for transportation vehicles and were trade on a high scale.
 The modern developments have led to the establishment of shops in every region and have also eliminated the need for horses.

-Along with tread, the fair had an important religious aspect which is still prevalent.
-The revered temple of Maa Balasundari Devi is located on the route to Chaiti Fair.
+Along with tread, the fair had an important religious aspect which is still prevalent in our cheap Uttarakhand tour packages revered temple of Maa Balasundari Devi is located on the route to Chaiti Fair.
 It is believed that praying at Balasundari Devi during Navaratri, especially during Ashtami and Navami, fulfills all the wishes asked for.

 Chaupakhya Festival is celebrated on Vijaya Dashami, i.e on the 10th day of Navratris.

 The people of 15-20 villagers of Dharchula and Gorikhal regions reach Kedardwe and Najurikote every third year on Bhado Purnmasi.
 The principal yatra starts from village Khela near Tawaghat.
 It goes through thick forests, rocky lands, and Bugyals.
-People go in barefoot eve these days.
+People go in barefoot eve every day.

 Chhipla Jaat expresses different aspects of human faith.
 The barefoot journey, worship, bath, collective food, songs and dances, and the possession of the body of Bonia by the folk god are the essential parts of Chhipla Jaat.